Zaveh County

 Zaveh County (شهرستان زاوه) (Note: Also romanized as Šahrestâne Zave) is in Razavi Khorasan province, Iran.
 Its capital is the city of Dowlatabad.

 History

-After the 2006 National Census, Jolgeh Zaveh District was separated from Torbat-e Heydarieh County in the establishment of Zaveh County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital and only city.
+In 2008, Jolgeh Zaveh District was separated from Torbat-e Heydarieh County in the establishment of Zaveh County, which was divided into two districts of two rural districts each, with Dowlatabad as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 71,677 people in 19,743 households.
+At the time of the 2011 National Census, the county's population was 71,677 people in 19,743 households.
 The 2016 census measured the population of the county as 67,695 in 20,063 households.

 Administrative divisions

 Zaveh County's population history and administrative structure over two consecutive censuses are shown in the following table.